The CPSR software comes with a range of options to configure the report and analysis.

 - set lower to reduce memory usage, default: 500

---vep_gencode_all Consider all GENCODE transcripts with Variant Effect Predictor (VEP) (option '--gencode_basic' in VEP is used by default).
+--vep_gencode_basic Consider basic GENCODE transcript set only with Variant Effect Predictor (VEP) (option '--gencode_basic' in VEP).

 --vep_pick_order VEP_PICK_ORDER